KatRob8/HMCTS-test/README.md

 ## Technical Choices & Approach

 ### Stack
 I decided to stick to a modern stack using TypeScript and ESM modules to keep in line with modern development practices and trends I see in programming.
-I believe this helps to future proof code.
+This approach helps future-proof the code, making it more maintainable while also minimizing potential issues related to deprecated features down the line.

 ### Database

-I've also opted for a SQLite database (using Better-SQLite3 to be more specific) as this is ideal for a small project / demo by being much easier to get up and running (it's simply installed with all the other dependencies).
-However, if the scope of the project was much bigger and needed to be scaled, I would opt for PostgreSQL or similar, hosted in the cloud.
+I've opted for SQLite with Better-SQLite3 as this is ideal for a small demo by being lightweight and an easy to setup solution (it's simply installed with all the other dependencies).
+However, for larger-scale applications that require more scalability, I would haved opted for PostgreSQL or similar, hosted in the cloud.

 ### Testing

-For the sake of simplicity, I have focused testing on the `validateTask.ts` function and my POST route, as this is where the main functionality of the program lies.
-In a real world scenario, I would also test the frontend and other aspects of the web app but I kept it short for the scope of this project.
+For the sake of simplicity, I have focused testing on the `validateTask.ts` function and the `/submit-task` POST route, as they are the core functionalities of the application.
+In a real world scenario, I would expand the tests to cover the frontend and other aspects of the web app, but I kept it short for the scope of this project.

 ### Design